omorandi/TiSMSDialog/README.md

 The module is licensed under the MIT license.

-If you find it useful, why don't tweet about it using this short link: [http://bit.ly/eA1puP](http://bit.ly/eA1puP)?
+You might want to follow me on twitter: [olivier_morandi](http://twitter.com/olivier_morandi)

-You might also want to follow me on twitter: [olivier_morandi](http://twitter.com/olivier_morandi)
+For any issue, request or enquiry, please contact me at [olivier.morandi@gmail.com](olivier.morandi@gmail.com)

 ## Building and installing the SMSDialog Module ##